koksyn/RedUnit/README.md

 ## Objects

-### Prototype objects container (`src/poc.red`)
+### Prototype objects container

+Path: `src/poc.red`

 Purpose: ability to store objects safely in a map, with access control and type checking.
+Currently `map!` can store anything, so *POC* will guarantee, that only objects will be stored.

 Collects objects under identifiers as `key-value` map.
 Fetching chosen element will return a clone of object prototype.